 From 2010 to 2013, James taught art history and critical theory at Bennington College, and from 2006 to 2011 he served as Director of Exhibitions at Columbus College of Art and Design.

-James is currently Chief Curator of The Bass Museum of Art where he provides the artistic direction for a curatorial program that coalesces the museum's contemporary art exhibitions, permanent collection, commissioned projects, education, and publications into a cohesive vision.
+James served as Chief Curator of the Bass Museum of Art where he provided the artistic direction for a curatorial program that coalesced the museum's contemporary art exhibitions, permanent historical collection, commissioned projects, education, and publications into a cohesive vision.